mformEC/clock/README.md

 ---

 ## words in end
 There are two .ico from [here](http://modernuiicons.com/) that can be used as desktop icons.
-It's my first project, thank you, github and everyone.